DIY update: Living Room

 Obviously we had all our old furniture, so we picked a room that needed least maintenance (not too much pipe disturbance, no damp, solid walls) and started there.
-We pulled up the carpet, sanded the floors (we borrowed a sander from my dad but you can hire them), filled in holes, pulled out an existing cupboard and painted and painted and painted.
+We pulled up the carpet, sanded the floors (we borrowed a sander from my dad but you can hire them), filled in holes, pulled out an existing cupboard from the chimney alcove and painted and painted and painted.

 We haven’t picked the new fireplace tiles yet…still a work in progress.

 It’s not the finished article but for now (and the next few years at least), it’ll do.

 For more DIY updates in The Frugality House click here.